dcm4che-dockerfiles/oauth2-proxy/README.md

       --google-admin-email string                           the google admin to impersonate for api calls --google-group strings                                restrict logins to members of this google group (may be given multiple times).
-      --google-service-account-json string                  the path to the service account json credentials --google-use-application-default-credentials string   use application default credentials instead of service account json (i.e. GKE Workload Identity)
+      --google-service-account-json string                  the path to the service account json credentials --google-target-principal string                      the target principal to impersonate when using ADC --google-use-application-default-credentials string   use application default credentials instead of service account json (i.e. GKE Workload Identity)
       --htpasswd-file string                                additionally authenticate against a htpasswd file.
 Entries must be created with "htpasswd -B" for bcrypt encryption
       --htpasswd-user-group strings                         the groups to be set on sessions for htpasswd users (may be given multiple times)